sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hwinfo-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries for hwinfo
+Short desc    : Libraries for hwinfo
 URL          : https://github.com/openSUSE/hwinfo
-Лицензия     : GPL+
+License      : GPL+
-Описание     : Libraries for using hwinfo, a hardware information tool, in other applications.
+Descript     : Libraries for using hwinfo, a hardware information tool, in other applications.
 ```

 </details>